SuperpowersCorp/longboye/README.md

 - [X] Is a good boy.
   - [X] Yes he is.

-## TODOs
+## Coming Soon

-- [ ] Sort members
+- [ ] Sorting of members within parens
-- [ ] Find and read .cabal file to identify default extensions
+- [ ] Longboye will find and read .cabal file to load default extensions
 - [ ] Better treatment of comments
   - [ ] (?) "--preserve-comments" flag that lumps them all together at the top
 - [ ] Better error handling in editor integration
   - [ ] (?) "--error-comments" flag that puts errors in comments at ... top of file?
 - [ ] Bonus as/hiding/other collapses
-- [ ] Add 'modules' command for cleaning up module declarations
+- [ ] 'modules' command for cleaning up module declarations
-- [ ] Add 'pragmas' command for cleaning up LANGUAGE pragmas
+- [ ] 'pragmas' command for cleaning up LANGUAGE pragmas
+- [ ] '-q' option to prevent output other than errors
-- [ ] Add automatic and/or option for removal of trailing whitespace (per line)
+- [ ] Automatic and/or option for removal of trailing whitespace (per line)
-- [ ] Solicit external feedback
-- [ ] add -q to prevent output other than errors
-- [ ] Document any unfixed known issues
+- [ ] Clear documention of any unfixed known issues
   - [ ] Comment removal
   - [ ] Cursor jumping around in emacs